 1930s lingerie fabrics moved more towards shiny silk, satin crepe, crepe de chine, yarn crepe, watered crepe mousseline, and satin georgette.
 The slipperiness of the fabric aided in draping thin clothing over the body.
 Small hooks or zippers on the back, side, or front secured them in place with minimal bulge.

-Popular lingerie colors were tea rose (pink), peach, white, flesh (cream) and occasionally orchid purple, light blue, and black.
+Popular lingerie colors were tea rose (pink), peach, white, flesh (cream) and occasionally orchid purple, light blue, nile green, buttercup yellow and black.
 With delicate lace trimming bras, panties and slips the 1930s are regarded as one of the prettiest decades for lingerie.

 The simple tube bra of the ’20s gave way to the “separate, lift, and support” bras of the ’30s.
 The fabric was quite light and thin shaped in a variety of triangles, cones, and cups to accommodate different breast sizes and shapes.
 Some were lined for extra support.
 Breast sizes were becoming standardized as well.
 Most lingerie brands adopted the A-D size chart.